yusuke85/javascript-module-2-todo-workshop/README.md

   }
 };
 ```
-After adding all this code to `person` object, add the following code below this object and run `oop.js` file in the terminal using `node`:
+After adding all this code to the `person` object, add the following code below this object and run the `oop.js` file in the terminal using `node`:
 ```js
 console.log(person.name)
 console.log(person.name[0])